 Employer-administered flexible spending accounts (FSA) often have a use-it-or-lose-it policy attached.
 The money you put into the accounts throughout the year comes directly out of your paycheck before you pay taxes on that income.
 You can use the money for designated expenses like healthcare or childcare (depending on the type of account).
 Unless your employer has a carry-over policy, you’ll want to exhaust the account now.
 Otherwise, you lose those pre-tax dollars and the tax benefit.

 Prepay property taxes

 It’s not uncommon for counties to send property tax bills just twice a year — in February and November.
-Prepay your February 2016 property tax bill by Dec.
-31, 2015 and you could be able to claim it as a deduction on your 2015 tax return.
+Prepay your spring property tax bill by December 31 of the preceding tax year and you could be able to claim it as a deduction on this year's tax return.

 Adjust your withholdings for next year

-Kiplinger says more than three quarters of American taxpayers get refunds each year, and the average amount is about $3,000.
-What that really amounts to, the financial gurus say, is giving the federal government an interest-free $250 monthly loan throughout the year.
+According to the Internal Revenue Service, almost 75% of Americans received a tax refund in 2020.
+What that really amounts to is giving the federal government an interest-free loan throughout the year.
 Why not keep the money in your own pocket by adjusting your deductions to reduce the amount of income tax withheld from your paycheck?
 Your refund next year will be less, but you'll have more in your pocket right away each month instead of having to wait to get back the money you "loaned" Uncle Sam.